Daalma7/PokemonDataScience/README.md

 - **PreevoName**: Name of the Preevolution (in case that Pokémon has one)
 - **DamageFrom(Type)**: Amount of damage taken for a specific attack type.

-Information about Pokémon moves is currently not extracted.
+Information about Pokémon moves is currently not extracted, but intended to in a further iteration of the project.

 <h1>$${\color{gold}\textbf{Part 2: Preprocessing, analysis, visualizations}}$$  <img src="Images/Gifs/zapdos.gif" alt="animated" /></h1>

-To continue, further cleaning and visualization techinques are applied in order to deeple understand the dataset extracted from the internet.
-2 jupyter notebooks are used in this part: preprocess.ipynb and visualizationsEDA.ipynb.
+To continue, further cleaning and visualization techinques are applied in order to deeply understand the dataset extracted from the internet.
+2 Jupyter notebooks are used in this part: preprocess.ipynb and visualizationsEDA.ipynb.

 In preprocess.ipynb, data preprocessing and initial single feature statistics is performed.
 Apart from that, some attibutes were divided into several ones in order to store atomic information (Type divided in Type1 and Type2, Abilities divided in Ability1, Ability2 and HiddenAbility, EggGroup divided into EggGroup1 and EggGroup2, and finally an additional feature named NoGender indicates wether the Pokémon has Gender or not, which complements GenderProb feature).